(Click the title to expand each section.)

 Our department recently was awarded a grant, but we didn’t have enough budgeted for fringe benefits, how can we avoid this in the future?

-Now that my grant is over, can I take home the equipment, supplies purchased from the grant?
+Now that my grant is over, can I take home the equipment and supplies purchased from the grant?

 What is intellectual property?